 A Beautiful Mind: Art, Science and Mental Health

-This module will be available in January - March 2019.
-You can also attend the whole module on KEATS if you cannot physically make it to the lectures.
+- This Award module will take place between January to March 2019.
+You will need to attend the lectures to gain an understanding of the topics covered.
+You can also complete the whole module on KEATS if you cannot make it to the lectures.

 Upon completion of this module, students (undergraduate, postgraduate or staff) will be able to:

 - Gain insights into the links between mental illness and disciplines within the arts and sciences and develop knowledge in this area of study.

 - Gain insight into study approaches from across a range of disciplines and perspectives, as part of the module’s emphasis on interdisciplinarity.